Emergent $\mathbb{Z}_2$ symmetry near a CDW multicritical point: Mean-field analysis

 The various cases are as follows: \begin{itemize} \item {\bf Fig.~\ref{fig:MFPhaseDiagrams}a:} For $u>0$ and $\gamma >0$ there is a bicritical point at $\tilde \mu=\mu=0$.
 There is a first-order line between two unidirectional phases that occurs along the half line $\tilde \mu=0$ with $\mu < 0$.
 The phase boundaries between the unidirectional ordered phases and the disordered high-temperature phase correspond to $\tilde \mu =\pm \mu$ with $\mu\geq 0$.

 \item {\bf Fig.~\ref{fig:MFPhaseDiagrams}b:} For $u>0$ and $-2u< \gamma < 0$ there is a tetracritical point at $\mu=\tilde \mu =0$.
-For $\tilde \mu >0$, there is a transition from a disordered state for $\mu > |\tilde \mu|$, to a state in which $|\phi_2|>|\phi_1|=0$ at $\mu< |\tilde \mu|$.
+For $\tilde \mu >0$, there is a transition from a disordered state for $\mu > |\tilde \mu|$ to a state in which $|\phi_2|>|\phi_1|=0$ at $\mu< |\tilde \mu|$.
 There is then a further transition to a state with coexisting bidirectional order (but with $\phi_2$ dominant) at $\mu = -|\tilde \mu| (2u-|\gamma|)/|\gamma| $.
 For $\tilde \mu <0$, the phase boundaries follow the corresponding lines, but with the roles of $\phi_1$ and $\phi_2$ interchanged.

 \item {\bf Fig.~\ref{fig:MFPhaseDiagrams}c:} For $u>0$ and $\gamma=-u$, the system has the special feature of exhibiting a ``decoupled'' tetracritical point in which the two phase boundaries pass through each other without changing slope.
-At mean-field level, this corresponds a third degree of fine-tuning, requiring tuning three parameters, $\mu$, $\tilde \mu$, and $\gamma$ all to 0 simultaneously.
+At mean-field level, this corresponds to a third degree of fine-tuning, requiring tuning three parameters, $\mu$, $\tilde \mu$, and $\gamma$.

 \item {\bf Fig.~\ref{fig:MFPhaseDiagrams}d:} For $u>0$ and $\gamma=0$, $V$ exhibits an enhanced $O(4)$ symmetry.
 Here there is no coexistence region.
 However, there is no latent heat associated with crossing the phase boundary at $\mu <0$ between the two phases (as $\tilde \mu$ changes sign) so the transition is not conventionally first order despite the fact that the order parameter changes direction abruptly.
 Indeed, as is discussed in Ref. \cite{OurCDW}, in this case, the nature of the phase diagram below the multicritical point depends on higher order terms in powers of $\phi_j$.
 Specifically, the tetracritical phase diagram shown in Fig.~\ref{fig:MFPhaseDiagrams}d arises if we include next order terms